 Establishing Child Support

-If you want to establish child support, you need a judge to sign a child support order that can be enforced.
-Florida utilizes a set of guidelines to determine the amount of child support that is appropriate in a given case.
+Florida law recognizes that parents have an absolute duty to provide financial support for their children.
+Before you can enforce a support order, you must establish an obligation of the other party to pay child support.
+This requires a judge to sign a child support order that can be enforced.
+Florida utilizes a guideline to determine the amount of child support that is appropriate in a given case.
 The amount is determined by the gross income of the parties, health insurance costs, daycare fees and the number of overnights exercised by both parents under any parenting plan that may be in place.
 The amount calculated by the Florida Child Support Guidelines is presumptively correct and the court has little discretion to deviate from the recommended amount.
 Once entered, you will have a legally enforceable right to receive child support.

 Past Due Child Support Payments

-Florida law recognizes that parents have an absolute duty to provide financial support for their children.
-Most courts are very strict about child support payments being paid in full and on time.
-When an obligated parent falls behind, it’s known as “arrearage.”
-We can help you collect the arrearage amount as well as your legal fees and costs associated with filing an enforcement case against the payor parent.
+Most Florida courts are strict about child support payments being paid in full and on time.
+When an obligated parent falls behind, the past-due amount is called an “arrearage.”
+We can help you collect the arrearage amount, as well as your legal fees and costs associated with filing an enforcement case against the payor parent.

 Motion for Civil Contempt

 A petition or motion for civil contempt is used when someone violates a court order.
-This document tells the court that you have a child support order but the other parent isn’t keeping up with their payments.
-The court will assume that the other parent has the ability to pay for child support unless it is proven otherwise.
-Once the hearing is complete, the court will issue an order stating how and when the payments will be due as well as any penalties or jail time due to late payment.
+This document tells the court that you have a child support order but the other parent has failed to keep up with their payments.
+The court will assume that the other parent has the ability to pay child support unless it is proven otherwise.
+Defenses to contempt petitions often include medical inability to work or being laid off from a job, and thereby being unable to pay support as ordered.
+In any event, after a court hearing, the court will issue an order stating how and when the past-due support will be paid, as well as any penalties imposed due to the untimely payment.

 Speak With Our Child Support Lawyers